What’s Happening in New Orleans in August?

 People come from all over to experience New Orleans’s eccentric culture, flavorful food, and unique customs and traditions.
 Get your firsthand New Orleans experience at one of the many interesting festivals happening this summer!

-Kick off the summer fest season with the French Market Creole Tomato Festival which celebrates the arrival of the beloved Creole tomato.
-In over three decades, the free festival will again feature live music stages, cooking demos, kid’s activities, and the Bloody Mary Market in Dutch Alley.
-The 2023 date is TBA, but the festival typically occurs in early June.
+Up next, is the French Market Creole Tomato Festival which honors the arrival of the beloved Creole tomato.
+Celebrating its 38th anniversary in 2024, the free festival will again feature live music stages, cooking demos, kid’s activities, farm stands, food vendors, and more.
+The 2024 dates are Saturday-Sunday, June 8-9.

 The annual Independence Day weekend is shaping up to be spectacular as usual, filled with special events, fireworks, and — this being New Orleans — great food and music.
 Kick off the festivities with Go 4th on the River celebration, a free Dueling Barges fireworks show over the Mississippi River at the Riverfront.

-Gear up for the best in R&B, hip-hop, jazz, and blues with ESSENCE Festival (June 29 – July 3, 2023), held at the Caesars Superdome and the Convention Center.
+Gear up for the best in R&B, hip-hop, jazz, and blues with the ESSENCE Festival of Culture (Thursday-Sunday, July 4-7, 2024), held at the Caesars Superdome and the Convention Center.
 Beyond the concerts held each night of the fest at the Superdome, the free daytime activities at the Convention Center include motivational seminars, beauty and style presentations, celebrity interviews, cooking demos, and lots more.

 A city renowned for its world-famous partying, New Orleans knows how to have a good time, and wants you to grab some friends and join in.
 After all, some of the world’s most famous cocktails were invented in this city, and New Orleans loves to celebrate its drinking culture.

-If you and your friends are interested in cocktails and drink-mixing, you may want to check out Tales of the Cocktail (July 23-28, 2023), a six-day festival packed with tastings, seminars, and special events that are all centered around exchanging ideas and techniques in the cocktail world.
+If you and your friends are interested in cocktails and drink-mixing, you may want to check out Tales of the Cocktail (Sunday-Friday, July 21-26, 2024), a six-day festival packed with tastings, seminars, and special events that are all centered around exchanging ideas and techniques in the cocktail world.
 This lively festival is perfect for passionate mixologists, professionals and enthusiasts alike.
 The festival’s signature annual blowout is the “best of” Spirited Awards, followed by the always-popular after-party.

-Satchmo SummerFest (August 5-6, 2023) started as a tribute to Louis Armstrong over a decade ago, on his 100th birthday.
-The three-day festival is held at the New Orleans Jazz Museum at the Old U.S. Mint at the foot of Esplanade Avenue., and will have music all weekend on its outdoor, tented stages.
+Satchmo SummerFest (Saturday and Sunday, August 3-4, 2024) started as a tribute to Louis Armstrong over a decade ago, on his 100th birthday.
+The two-day festival is held at the New Orleans Jazz Museum at the Old U.S. Mint at the foot of Esplanade Avenue., and will have music all weekend on its outdoor, tented stages.
 Other events will include a Sunday morning Jazz Mass at the historic St. Augustine Church in Tremé, seminars and film screenings, kid’s activities, and a second-line parade.

-The White Linen Night (Saturday, August 5, 2023) is a free block party and an open house for galleries on the 300-600 blocks of Julia Street in the Warehouse District, with several stages for live music and dozens of food and drink stands.
+The White Linen Night (Saturday, August 3, 2024) is a free block party and an open house for galleries on the 300-600 blocks of Julia Street in the Warehouse District, with several stages for live music and dozens of food and drink stands.
 Participants are invited to wear white (hence the name).
 About 20 galleries on and around Julia St. will be open to the public.

-White Linen’s “cousin,” the Dirty Linen Night (Saturday, August 12, 2023), is similar in format, though looser in structure and spanning more territory.
+White Linen’s “cousin,” the Dirty Linen Night (Saturday, August 10, 2024), is similar in format, though looser in structure and spanning more territory.
 It actually wasn’t created to compete with the Warehouse District event but to promote the many galleries and shops of Royal Street.
-The multi-block party takes over the 200-1000 blocks of Royal Street and some cross streets and adjoining areas in the French Quarter, including Jackson Square and Dutch Alley.
+The multi-block party takes over the 300-1100 blocks of Royal Street and some cross streets and adjoining areas in the French Quarter, including Jackson Square and Dutch Alley.

 You and your friends may also have to buy a silly (or glamorous) red dress for this next New Orleans summer festival.
-The Red Dress Run (Saturday, August 12, 2023) also doubles as a fundraiser, donating to a number of local charities.
+The Red Dress Run (Saturday, August 10, 2024) also doubles as a fundraiser, donating to a number of local charities.
 Both women and men are required to wear red dresses while partaking in a pub crawl-like run.
 The run traditionally starts at Crescent Park, though the route will not be publicized until the day of the run.

-The always fabulous Southern Decadence festival (August 31 – September 4, 2023) is traditionally held on Labor Day weekend.
-This massive four-day festival celebrates LGBTQIA+ culture and attracts participants from all over the world.
+The always fabulous Southern Decadence festival (Thursday-Monday, August 29 – September 2, 2024) is traditionally held on Labor Day weekend.
+This massive four-day festival celebrates LGBTQI+ culture and attracts participants from all over the world.
 Just like every year, most activities will be centered in and around the French Quarter, with lots of block parties and dance parties at bars and clubs on Bourbon Street, plus two parades.

 There’s no better time to try out an award-winning restaurant or revisit the old favorite than August, thanks to the annual COOLinary program.
 COOLinary was conceived as a promotion to lure diners to local restaurants in the slower summer months, during which restaurants all over the city offer discounted dining deals.
 The deals follow the same format every year: the prix fixe three-course dinner and brunch menus, and the two- to three-course lunch menus that don’t exceed a certain price.
 Over a hundred restaurants typically participate.